-2. Identifying pupils with SEND and assessing their needs
+2. Identifying pupils with SEN and assessing their needs

-Early action to address identified needs is critical to the future progress and improved outcomes of children with SEND.
-We identify need at 'any age and any stage'.
-We will assess each pupil's current skills and levels of attainment on entry.
-This builds on previous settings and Key Stages, where/ if appropriate.
+We will assess each pupil's current skills and levels of attainment on entry, which will build on previous settings and Key Stages, where appropriate.
 Class teachers will make regular assessments of progress for all pupils and identify those whose progress:

-- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap wishes of the pupil and their parents.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-We do not solely focus on academic data but also attainment in other areas, such as social, emotional, mental health and behaviour.
-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
+This may include progress in areas other than attainment, for example, social, emotional, mental health and behaviour needs.

+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the
+When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something additional is needed.